Short Course

 -

-Methods for hydrogeologic analysis of the sedimentary sequence in the soil boring drilled in Geneva, Illinois.
+Hydrogeologic analysis of the sedimentary sequence from the soil boring in Geneva, Illinois.

-Participants will gain insight to understanding the holistic hydrogeologic system in order to unravel subsurface complexities and relationships.
-This course includes classroom exercises that support the curriculum.
-It features a self-assessment to test yourself with how accurately you can classify select soil classifications according to the Unified Soil Classification System (USCS).
+Participants will gain insight to understanding the holistic hydrogeologic systems in order to unravel subsurface complexities and relationships from this boring information.
+This course includes a classroom exercise that supports the curriculum.
+It features an optional self-assessment to test yourself with how accurately you can classify select soil classifications according to the Unified Soil Classification System (USCS).
+Keep in mind that soil classifications are neither a substitute or surrogate for stratigraphy.

 CONTINUING EDUCATION UNITS